What are the Different Types of Drama – And Their Value

 • Tragedies are serious and usually end with the death of the main character.

-• Historical dramas are based on real events drawn from history.
+• Historical dramas are based on real events drawn from major historical events.

 Type of drama - petrified girl running towards the camera in a dramatic scene